Bradford Perkins (architect): Perkins Eastman

-In 1981 Perkins left Perkins + Will to join the practice of Eli Attia, which subsequently was named Attia & Perkins.
-The firm carried out a variety of projects including the new NYC headquarters for Republic National Bank on Fifth Ave. (today the New York HQ of HSBC), Canterbury Green in Stamford, Connecticut, and several other large developments.
-At the end of 1983, Perkins bought out Attia's interest in the firm and reorganised the practice as Bradford Perkins and Associates.
+In 1981 Perkins left Perkins&Will to join the practice of Eli Attia, which subsequently was named Attia & Perkins.
+The firm's projects included the new NYC headquarters for Republic National Bank on Fifth Ave. (today the New York HQ of HSBC) and Canterbury Green in Stamford, Connecticut.
+At the end of 1983, Perkins bought out Attia's interest in the firm and reorganized the practice as Bradford Perkins and Associates.
 The firm's name changed again, in 1985, to Perkins Geddis Eastman, when Barbara Geddis and Mary-Jean Eastman became partners.
 One of the more notable projects at this time was a Victorian-style "mutual housing" complex, comprising 70 one- to three-bedroom residential units, in Stamford, CT.
-By 1988 the firm had approximately 50 employees and was becoming well known for being "liberal in its use of flexible work flexible work schedules and parental leaves."
-In 1991, Geddis stepped down at which point the firm became Perkins Eastman.
+By 1988 the firm had approximately 50 employees and was described in a publication as "liberal in its use of flexible work schedules and parental leaves."
+In 1991, Geddis stepped down, at which point the firm was renamed to Perkins Eastman.

 Perkins Eastman began a period of rapid growth starting in 1994, beginning with the opening of its first regional office, in Pittsburgh, Pennsylvania, and eventually growing to about 700 employees by 2007.
-During this period, Perkins remained Chairman and CEO yet still oversaw a number of projects.
-Among those where Perkins served as Principal-in-charge include the Manhattan campus of Memorial Sloan-Kettering Cancer Center, the TKTS Booth in Times Square, the comprehensive master plan for Hanoi, Vietnam, the national headquarters and testing center for Consumers Union, and dozens of senior living and multi-family residential projects.
+During this period, Perkins remained chairman and CEO yet still oversaw a number of projects.
+Among those where Perkins served as principal-in-charge include the Manhattan campus of Memorial Sloan-Kettering Cancer Center, the TKTS Booth in Times Square, the comprehensive master plan for Hanoi, Vietnam, the national headquarters and testing center for Consumers Union, and dozens of senior living and multi-family residential projects.

 By 2015, Perkins Eastman had become the largest architecture practice in the New York City area (ranked by number of architects) and the 16th largest in the world (ranked by previous year's revenues).